1 What are the conditions for obtaining a divorce?

 A court fee is charged on such applications.

-The following documents must be attached to an application: copies of civil status documents (marriage certificate, children’s birth certificates), document authorising a lawyer to represent a party (if that person has elected to choose his or her own lawyer) and other certificates that may be relevant to the case (medical certificates), certificates issued by public bodies, administrative decisions, etc.
+The following documents must be attached to the application: copies of civil status documents (marriage certificate, children’s birth certificates), the power of attorney granted to the lawyer (if a party has appointed a lawyer of their own choosing) and other certificates that may be relevant to the case (medical certificates, official certificates), administrative decisions, etc.

 12 Can I obtain legal aid to cover the costs of the procedure?

 Yes.
-A party whose financial situation does not allow them to pay the requisite fee may apply to the court for full or partial exemption from court costs, and may also request the court to appoint a lawyer ex officio for them.
+A party whose financial situation does not allow them to pay the requisite fee may apply to the court for full or partial exemption from court costs, and may also request the court to appoint a representative for them.

-A person applying for full or partial exemption from court costs or ex officio appointment of a representative must attach to the application a statement of his or her financial situation (on the appropriate form, available from the court), proof of earnings (income) and other information on property and family circumstances.
+A person applying for full or partial exemption from court costs or for a court-appointed representative must attach to the application a statement of their financial situation (on the appropriate form, available from the court), proof of earnings (income) and other information on property and family circumstances.

 13 Is it possible to appeal against a decision relating to divorce/legal separation/marriage annulment?